Register for Holt Adoptee Camp! Sign Up →

 The beginning of Holt International

-Harry and Bertha Holt view a World Vision video that depicts the plight of Korean War orphans and inspires them to provide monthly sponsorship.
+Harry and Bertha Holt view a World Vision video that depicts the plight of Korean War orphans and it inspires them to provide monthly sponsorship.

 May 30, 1955